 She served on the executive board of the Aurora Welcome Center (AWC) as board chair.
 The AWC has since closed, however, it was a program that assisted immigrants and refugees with their integration process in the metro area.
-Martha is now on the Rocky Mountain Welcome Center Board which is a new program that is forming that is similar to the model of the Aurora Welcome Center.
+Martha also served on the Rocky Mountain Welcome Center Board which is a new program that is forming that is similar to the model of the Aurora Welcome Center.

 She is actively involved in the community and social justice is one of Martha’s greatest passions.
 She is proud to call the city of Aurora her home because of the richness of the city that embraces people from many different ethnic and socioeconomic backgrounds.
 She has been serving on the advisory board and is a proud member of powerhouse social justice organization: Colorado People's Alliance as well as sister organization Colorado People's Action.
 She's also a member of the ACLU Colorado and the Democratic Socialists of America - Denver chapter.